wesleycamargo/azure-docs.pt-br/articles/api-management/api-management-howto-aad.md

 ![Salvar][api-management-client-allowed-tenants-save]

-Depois das alterações serem salvas, os usuários no Azure Active Directory especificado poderão fazer logon no portal do Desenvolvedor seguindo as etapas em [Efetuar logon no portal do desenvolvedor usando uma conta do Active Directory do Azure][Efetuar logon no portal do desenvolvedor usando uma conta do Active Directory do Azure].
+Depois que as alterações são salvas, os usuários no Azure Active Directory especificado podem fazer logon no portal do desenvolvedor, seguindo as etapas em [Efetuar logon no portal do desenvolvedor usando uma conta do Azure Active Directory][Log in to the Developer portal using an Azure Active Directory account].

 ## <a name="how-to-add-an-external-azure-active-directory-group"></a>Como adicionar um grupo externo do Active Directory do Azure
 Depois de habilitar o acesso de usuários em um Active Directory do Azure, você pode adicionar grupos do Active Directory do Azure a Gerenciamento de API para gerenciar com mais facilidade a associação dos desenvolvedores no grupo com os produtos desejados.